 On September 15th, the dotNetDave World Farewell Tour will land in Seattle, WA for the first time!
 I can't wait to rock the geeks in Seattle.
 If you live in the area, I hope you will attend my session below.
 For more info and to register, click here.
-Rock Your .NET Code Performance Location & … Continue reading dotNetDave Rocks the Seattle Code Camp 2018
+Special thanks goes to GrapeCity for sending … Continue reading dotNetDave Rocks the Seattle Code Camp 2018

 I have been using source control programs for a very long time.
 I believe the first one was Visual Source Safe (don’t laugh, it was a painful experience).
 Early in my career and throughout I have learned many good practices that I still use to this day.
 I will share them with you now.
 If … Continue reading 5 Rules for Your Source Control Repository